fetchai/jenesis/docs/add-contracts.md

 jenesis add contract cw20-base my_token
 ```

-If you need multiple deployments of the same contract, you can use the `-d` flag to specify multiple deployments and name them.
+If you need multiple deployments of the same contract, you can use the `--deployments` or `-d` flag to specify multiple deployments and name them.
 ```
-jenesis add contract <TEMPLATE> <CONTRACT NAME> -d <DEPLOYMENTS>
+jenesis add contract <template> <contract_name> [--deployments <deployments>]
 ```
 Jenesis will add the deployments to all profiles for the specified contract.
 In the example below, `token_1` and `token_2` deployments have been added.
 This will allow you to deploy `my_token` contract with two different configurations.
 You can add as many deployments as you wish.